jxhnkndl/horiseon-social-solution/README.md

 ## Page Preview

-While the updated version of Horiseon's home page did not alter it's overall appearance, the updated structure underneath the page more clearly defines each section.
+While the updates made to Horiseon's home page did not alter its overall appearance, the refactored structure underneath the page more clearly articulates the role each section plays in the document as a whole.

 ![Horiseon's updated home page](assets/screenshots/horiseon-homepage.png)